cezacs1/VAC/README.md

 https://prnt.sc/sKFfjbK_SUT3

 ## runfunc.dll_structs
-it is used in runfunc.dll for a file that has an open handle.
+it is used for a file that has an open handle.

 found in dynamic vac3.dll module: